Proposed merger between Union Pacific and Norfolk Southern: Opposition

 Seven shipper associations, including the Freight Rail Customer Alliance, have urged regulators to block the merger or impose strict conditions, citing concerns over potential price increases, reduced service quality, and fewer routing options.
 The American Chemistry Council and the Soy Transportation Coalition have also warned that the deal could raise costs for key industries.

-The Sheet Metal, Air, Rail, and Transportation Workers (SMART-TD), the largest U.S. rail union, said it will oppose the merger before the STB.
 Rail unions have generally resisted consolidation over job and service risks.
-SMART-TD expressed "measured skepticism", citing safety, service, and long-term industry health, and criticized Union Pacific’s safety record and history of furloughs, contrasting it with Norfolk Southern’s pledge not to furlough conductors or engineers.
+Sheet Metal, Air, Rail and Transportation Workers–Transportation Division expressed "measured skepticism", citing safety, service, and long-term industry health, and history of furloughs, contrasting it with Norfolk Southern's pledge not to furlough conductors or engineers.
+The union stated that it had "every intention" to oppose merger at the Surface Transportation Board.
+In November 2025, the union endorsed the merger after reaching a labor agreement with Union Pacific.
+In December 2025, the Brotherhood of Locomotive Engineers and Trainmen (BLET) and the Brotherhood of Maintenance of Way Employees Division (BMWED) withdrew their support of the merger.

+A group opposed to the merger, Stop the Rail Merger Coalition, formed in April 2026.
+Members of the group include BNSF, CPKC, Teamsters, American Farm Bureau Federation, and six state attorneys general.

-Schumer has condemned the merger as a “hostile takeover of America’s infrastructure,” warning that it could result in “dangerous consolidation and monopoly power,” along with declining service, safety, and working conditions, and higher costs for shippers.
-Senators Tammy Baldwin (D-Wis.) and Roger Marshall (R-Kan.) have also raised concerns with the STB about potential cost increases, unreliable service, and reduced competition.
+In July 2026, 22 democratic senators signed a letter urging the STB to conduct a "rigorous review" of the merger.
+Senate Democratic leader Chuck Schumer condemned the merger as a "hostile takeover of America's infrastructure," warning that it could result in "dangerous consolidation and monopoly power," along with declining service, safety, and working conditions, and higher costs for shippers.
+Senators Tammy Baldwin (D-Wis.) and Roger Marshall (R-Kan.) have also raised concerns with the Surface Transportation Board (STB) about potential cost increases, unreliable service, and reduced competition.

+A report by the American Economic Liberties Project stated that "because of the clear harms to competition and anticipated regulatory reaction, no transcontinental merger of this kind has ever been attempted—until now."
+Co-author of the report Erik Peinert wrote that a Union Pacific donation to the White House State Ballroom construction was "an attempt at corporate bribery".